Bobby Joe Long: Crimes

 Long moved to the Tampa Bay area in 1983.
 In 1984, while on probation for assault, Long raped and strangled 20-year-old Artiss "Ann" Wick in March; her body was discovered in a rural area on November 22, 1984.
 She had reportedly hitch-hiked from Gas City, Indiana, to Tampa, and was engaged to be married.
 Long also attacked 33-year-old Linda Nuttall in her home.

 In the early hours of November 3, 1984, Long abducted 17-year-old Lisa McVey as she rode her bike home from work.
-She was blindfolded and taken to Long's home, where he repeatedly raped her.
-Aware of the danger she was in, the blindfolded McVey reported leaving as many fingerprints in Long's home as she could to aid any future police investigation.
-After 26 hours, Long released McVey and she provided investigators with information on his home, car and a time period in which she heard him use an ATM.
+He blindfolded Lisa and took her to his home where he repeatedly raped and sodomized her.
+Aware of the danger she was in, McVey reported leaving as many fingerprints in Long's home as she could, as well as a barrette, to aid any future police investigation.
+After 26 hours, Long released McVey and she provided investigators with information about his home, car, and a time period in which she heard him use an ATM.
 This led to police identifying Long and he was arrested on November 16, 1984.
 He was linked to the murders through red carpet fibers found on the bodies of several victims.